atlassian/data-center-helm-charts/docs/docs/examples/monitoring/PROMETHEUS.md

 The above example assumes that:

 * the DC Helm release name is `confluence`
-* Prometheus custom resource is watching service monitors using the following labelSelector:
+* Prometheus custom resource is watching service monitors using the following `labelSelector`:
   ```
   serviceMonitorSelector:
     matchLabels: